 A window has a start time and an end time, which you access in your queries by using the WINDOWSTART() and WINDOWEND() functions.

 KSQL is based on the Unix epoch time in the UTC timezone, and this can affect time windows.
 For example, if you define a 24-hour tumbling time window, it will be in the UTC timezone, which may not be appropriate if you want to have daily windows in your timezone.

 Windowing lets you control how to group records that have the same key for stateful operations, like aggregations or joins, into time spans.
 KSQL tracks windows per record key.

 A related operation is grouping, which groups all records that have the same key to ensure that records are properly partitioned, or “keyed”, for subsequent operations.
 When you use the GROUP BY clause in a query, windowing enables you to further sub-group the records of a key.

 When using windows in your KSQL queries, aggregate functions are applied only to the records that occur within a specific time window.
-Records that arrive late are handled as you might expect: although the time window they belong to has expired, the late records are still associated with the correct window.
+Records that arrive out-of-order are handled as you might expect: although the window end time has passed, the out-of-order records are still associated with the correct window.